RenqiChen/The_Crop/README.md

 This repository contains the code and data for our NIPS 2024 paper `The Seed`.
 ## 📚 Dataset
 In our work, we propose a instruction fine-tuning dataset for crop cultivation.
+The url for dataset: https://drive.google.com/drive/folders/11be8-Gd3h_VntRhmiIdhwopiAS8fh5Y7?usp=sharing.
 ### Composition of the Single-round Dialogue Dataset
 Please note that despite our data-cleaning efforts, the final QA pairs inevitably contain a small amount of data (<0.5%) from other grains like wheat.
 Because we think this data does not dominantly influence the fine-tuning results, it is included in the rice and maize QA pairs, and we have listed it separately to avoid any misleading counts.